NitinPrasad5/Active-Learning_Graph-Convolution-Network/README.md

 ## About the Project

-In this project, I have implemented an active learning framework using the GCN (Graph Convolutional Network) query technique from the Active Learning GCN paper.
+In this project, I have implemented an active learning framework using the GCN (Graph Convolutional Network) query technique.
 The primary goal was to train a ResNet18 model on the CIFAR-10 dataset with a fraction of the data while achieving comparable accuracy to a model trained on the full dataset.

 ### Key Features